blaze/odo/docs/source/sql.rst

 :func:`~odo.discover` on the columns passed into the `foreign_keys` keyword argument.

-Finally, note that discovery of primary and foreign keys is done automatically, if they already exist in the database so there's no need to specify relationships or keys for tables that already have them.
+Finally, note that discovery of primary and foreign keys is done automatically if the relationships already exist in the database so it isn't necessary to specify them if they've already been created elsewhere.

 Amazon Redshift
 ---------------